OpenSkyProject/OpenSkyImager/REMOTE.md

 - READMINADU:, Will return MINADU current value
 - TECREAD:0-1, Enable / disable tec read feature
   Will return Fifo: ERROR=No TEC to read, if camera has no TEC or temp read
-- TECAUTO:0-1, nable disable tec feedback mode (using current target temp) Will return Fifo: ERROR=No TEC to set, if camera has no TEC
+- TECAUTO:0-1, Enable disable tec feedback mode (using current target temp) Will return Fifo: ERROR=No TEC to set, if camera has no TEC
 - SETTEMP:float value, Set target temperature (if tecread & tecauto are not set already, it will do).
 Will return Fifo: ERROR=No TEC to set, if camera...